TOP 10 CIVIL WAR MOVIES: STREAM HISTORICAL DRAMAS NOW

 Unfortunately, these Soldiers would endure the lingering effects of slavery, racism, inequality in pay, and the dilemma of doing one’s duty even when faced with such unfair treatment.

-Cary Elwes, Denzel Washington, and Morgan Freeman are all a part of this magnificent cast where the group goes through being an afterthought to the horrors of war and looks to emerge into glory through it all in one of the more thought providing Civil War movies out there.
+Cary Elwes, Denzel Washington, and Morgan Freeman are all a part of this magnificent cast, where the group goes through being an afterthought to the horrors of war and looks to emerge into glory through it all in one of the more thought-provoking Civil War movies out there.

 Where to Watch: Both Prime Video and Apple TV have the film available to rent.